 Your postponement offers an opportunity to come back stronger and more powerful when you do go live.
 Get creative in thinking of ways you can thank your guests for their patience.
 Consider:

-- Teaming up with your sponsor to provide VIP gift bags to the people impacted by the change.
+- Teaming up with your sponsor to provide VIP gift bags (including branded face coverings if necessary) to the people impacted by the change

 Gathering is an essential part of being human.
-Whether it’s for a live performance of our favourite music artist or networking with other professionals in our industry, events play a crucial role in our sense of belonging.
+Whether it’s for a live performance of our favourite band or networking with other professionals in our industry, events play a crucial role in our sense of belonging.

-When circumstances outside your control force you to postpone your event, remember that you were the reason people wanted to get together.
-And the passion, dedication, and skills that make you an event creator will only serve to enhance your community.
+When circumstances outside your control force you to postpone your event, remember that you were the reason people wanted to get together, and how the passion, dedication, and skills that make you an event creator will serve to enhance your community.